sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 * You are not prohibited from using open-source libraries.

 If we device to move forward, we will schedule interviews with team members.

-## Security coding exercise

-We designed [this exercise](https://github.com/sourcegraph/interviews/blob/master/engineering/coding/simple-polling/README.md) to give you an opportunity to demonstrate your software development and collaboration skills, as they come to developing a small, secure application.

-- You will choose a 90-minute timeframe to work with a member of our team on a small console application.
-- During our exercise, we will share detailed instructions, and a repository, for building a console application that processes a file and outputs various metrics.
-- You can ask questions, discuss your approach, and share ideas as we work together during this exercise.
-- You can look up documentation on the internet while you are coding.
-- You can use open-source libraries, and the language of your choice.
-- After the exercise, you issue a pull request and we will get back to you on next steps within 2 US business days.

 ## FAQ